 “…Wow.
 Although this is NOT my usual genre I was totally immersed in the story.
 Ogres and elves and flying dragons began to seem the norm, and yes I too was upset when they died.
 Great characterisation throughout.
 Brilliant dialogue.
 I don’t know what genre I would call it – perhaps science fantasy.
 Thank you for choosing me as a winner otherwise I would not have chosen to read this marvellous book by Christopher Bramley.”Christine Andrews, Goodreads competition winner

-COMING 2021: The Serpent Calls 2nd Edition
+OUT NOW: The Serpent Calls 2nd Edition

 COMING 2022: Tides Of Chaos